paulstanyer/propertydemo/README.md

 cd client; npm i; npm start

+## Notes

-My Approach
+### My Approach

-Started off getting the ideas on a piece of paper (see photo)
+I started off getting the ideas on a piece of paper; I've add a picture of these notes to the root of the project `initial-notes.jpg`.
+Really I just wanted to get a feel for what components I would need so that I could structure the project accordingly.
+This stage took about 15 minutes.

-Built the React pages first, getting the UI in place and discovering some extra fields I would need in DB.
-Did a quikc round of refactoring and moved some components that had been used multiple times into a common folder so they could be better re-used.
+The next step for me, was to build the React pages, getting the UI in place and discovering some extra fields I would need in DB.
+After I had a rough prototype in place, I did a quick round of refactoring and moved some components that had been used multiple times into a common folder so they could be better re-used.
 I chose to add them with an atomic design naimg convention, to encourage this approach for re-use.
+This stage took around 45 minutes.

 Moved on to server, was going to use appollo server and GraphQL, but decided to save time and make a very straightforward REST API in express with sqlite as data storage; considered other options.
+This stage probably took about an hour as I started off thinking along different lines and then changed my mind, the bulk of the work with express was done in 30 minnutes though.

+Once this was in place, I change the API client code, which I had initially used Promises with mock data so that I could build out the pages, and I implemented some calls to axios which fetch data from the server.
+I spent about 45 minutes on this, and need to go and change a few things on the server, and then retest, which slowed things down.

-With the basics done, created and enpoint for receiving and sending files and hooked this into a drag & drop interface from a React library, then started to add some basic form validation.
+With the basics done, I created an enpoint for receiving and sending files and hooked this into a drag & drop interface from a React library, then started to add some basic form validation.
+I ran out of time after spending about 30 minutes here and decided to wrap up.

-Further work
+#### Choice of libraries

+I chose to use React with mobX for state management as it's something I am comfortable with and I believe that it aids in rapid prototyping, I was quickly able to map the data model from my notes into various viewModels that represented the data I needed to display in specific components.
+I could quickly connect a client to load in data using Promises and mocked data to allow me to build the UI.

+ReactAsync is used as a declarative approach to handle Async requests, and offers a nice way to load data for pages with simple fallbacks.

+### What's Missing

+There are quite a few parts of the app without good error handling.
+If the server isn't up and running then we just fallback to a basic error page, but we are missing any understanding of the data, and other than the types to describe the DTOs, there is no actual checking of runtime values.

-There needs to be unit & functional tests added, but I decided this was out-of-scope.
+There needs to be unit & functional tests added, but I decided this was out-of-scope given the time I had taken to get to this point.

+### Further work

 I would certainly add storybook to this project, or actually look to split the common components into a new library with storybook and have the UX library consistent across the site.

 I kept the detail and the project card model seperate but derived from the same base model because I could see the details page getting much more properties in the future, which were likely not going to be needed for the card.